sabarisun/Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools/README.md

-# Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools
+# Ex No: 06 Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools
-Ex No: 05     Design & Implementation of 2 bit multiplier Using Cadence EDA Tools

-Aim:
+## Aim:

 To design and implement a 2-bit multiplier circuit using Cadence EDA tools, simulate its functionality, and to understand its application in digital arithmetic operations.

-Tools Required:
+## Tools Required:

 •	Personal Computer

 •	Cadence Virtuoso Software

+## SCHEMATIC SIMULATION:

-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.